casualhoodlums/sackofromethegame/README.md

 ### Basic Ideas

 - Top down Hack and Slash
-- You play as Carthage in a Siege of Rome Scenario
+- You play as Carthage or the Visigoths in a Siege of Rome Scenario
 - Roaming the streets of rome whilst murdering all KINDS of romans (willing combatants btw)

 ### Grameplay